Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 # Usual procedure

+> **For updating the firmware on a Duet board in SBC mode, see [SBC setup for Duet](/User_manual/Machine_configuration/SBC_setup).**
+The instructions below are for updating the firmware on Duet boards, in standalone mode.
+Using them to update a Duet board using a Single Board Computer (eg Raspberry Pi) may leave your board in an unresponsive state.
+{.is-warning}
 1. Choose which version of RRF you want to use to update your Duet.
 Download the firmware zip bundle (named Duet2and3Firmware-X.X.zip, where X.X is the firmware version number), or individual binary files, from the [Duet3D Github repository](https://github.com/Duet3D/RepRapFirmware/releases).
 For the latest stable release, use [https://github.com/Duet3D/RepRapFirmware/releases/latest](https://github.com/Duet3D/RepRapFirmware/releases/latest)
 1. Connect to DuetWebControl.